Knowledge Base Question Answering by Case-based Reasoning over Subgraphs: Abstract

 \section{Abstract}

-Question answering (QA) over real-world knowledge bases (KBs) is challenging because of the diverse (essentially unbounded) types of reasoning patterns needed.
-However, we hypothesize in a large KB, reasoning patterns required to answer a query type reoccur for various entities in their respective subgraph neigborhoods.
-Leveraging this structural similarity between local neighborhoods of different subgraphs, we introduce a semiparametric model with (i) a nonparametric component that for each query, dynamically retrieves other similar $k$-nearest neighbor (KNN) training queries along with query-specific subgraphs and (ii) a parametric component that is trained to identify the (latent) reasoning patterns from the subgraphs of KNN queries and then apply it to the subgraph of the target query.
-We also propose a novel algorithm to select a query-specific compact subgraph from within the massive knowledge graph (KG), allowing us to scale to full Freebase KG containing billions of edges.
-We show that our model answers queries requiring complex reasoning patterns more effectively than existing KG completion algorithms.
-The proposed model outperforms or performs competitively with state-of-the-art models on several KBQA benchmarks.
+Question answering (QA) over knowledge bases (KBs) is challenging because of the diverse, essentially unbounded, types of reasoning patterns needed.
+However, we hypothesize in a large KB, reasoning patterns required to answer a query type reoccur for various entities in their respective subgraph neighborhoods.
+Leveraging this structural similarity between local neighborhoods of different subgraphs, we introduce a semiparametric model (\alg) with (i) a nonparametric component that for each query, dynamically retrieves other similar $k$-nearest neighbor (KNN) training queries along with query-specific subgraphs and (ii) a parametric component that is trained to identify the (latent) reasoning patterns from the subgraphs of KNN queries and then apply them to the subgraph of the target query.
+We also propose an adaptive subgraph collection strategy to select a query-specific compact subgraph, allowing us to scale to full Freebase KB containing billions of facts.
+We show that \alg can answer queries requiring subgraph reasoning patterns and performs competitively with the best models on several KBQA benchmarks.
 Our subgraph collection strategy also produces more compact subgraphs (e.g. 55\% reduction in size for WebQSP while increasing answer recall by 4.85\%)\footnote{Code, model, and subgraphs are available at \url{https://github.com/rajarshd/CBR-SUBG}}.